Top News, Useful tools

 There are many different strategies that both parents and educators can take to help children with transitions.
 These include, but aren’t limited to…

-Parents, while you’re there try to document how the transition routine is undertaken to help you prepare your child at home.
+For parents, while they are sitting in on a childcare visit, try to document how the transition routine is undertaken to help you prepare your child at home.

 How we support transitions at Edge Early Learning